 HFHLC was established in 1989 by a group of people committed to reducing substandard housing through the building of affordable homes in Lenawee County.
 In 2006 they opened the HFHLC Re-store to help fund their mission and reduce waste in building materials.
-Habitat will use their grant to celebrate and publicize their 19th annual Pasty project fund raiser and recruit new volunteers to build on the project’s success as well as create excitement for their new breakfast pasty.
-They will also use it to kick off and celebrate their 30th year in Lenawee County.
+Habitat will use their grant to celebrate and publicize their 20th annual Pasty project fund raiser and recruit new volunteers to build on the project’s success.
+They will also create excitement for a project headed by culinary students to create a new pasty to celebrate the 20th anniversary of the pasty project.

 August- Boys and Girls Club

 The Boys and Girls club of Lenawee opened in 2001 and is dedicated to ensuring that the community’s disadvantaged youth has greater access to quality programs and services that will enhance their lives and shape their futures.
 They plan to use their grant to promote the great things happening at the club and to encourage more youth to take part and showcasing their back to school programming and services.
-They will reach out to parents of teens to encourage them to allow their children to spend time at the club during special teen only events.
-They will also raise awareness of the club being an alternative to kids being home alone.
+They want to raise awareness of the club to parents and educators and promote their programs on leadership development and healthy lifestyles.
 The grant will also allow them to promote their Blue Jean Ball fundraising event in September.

 September – 192 Ministries

 192 Ministries began in June of 2012 by a husband and wife who saw a need to provide food relief.
 Their food relief program provides weekend meals to students in the Lenawee County school system who are at risk for food shortages at home on weekends and holidays.
 These backpack meals provide breakfast and lunch for Saturday and Sunday to these students each week.
-They served over 490 students in the 2017-2018 school year.
+This year they have provided 600 students with weekly meals throughout Lenawee County.
 They plan to use the grant to grow awareness for food insecurity in our county and gain exposure to the work they do to try to eliminate hunger for the people they serve.

 November – Lenawee County Continuum of Care

 The Lenawee County Continuum of Care was created to provide community wide commitment to ending homelessness.
-The CoC develops long term strategic plans and year round efforts to identify and address the needs of at risk or homeless individuals and families.
+The CoC develops long term strategic plans and year-round efforts to identify and address the needs of at risk or homeless individuals and families.
 Their efforts encompass 20 plus agencies dedicated to ending homelessness.
-The will use their grant to promote and share Project Connect.
-This initiative is an event to link individuals and families who are homeless or on the brink of homelessness with immediate resources, services and programs.
+They will use their grant to promote Homeless Awareness Month and all of the local activities planned through the month to promote homeless awareness in Lenawee.